BartMassey/ttt-bench/README.md

   20% faster.

-* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 18.3.4.1.
+* Erlang[hipe]: Compiled to native code via HiPE using `erlc` 20.1.7.
 This runs some slower than BEAM bytecode, although the flattened-board version is almost as fast as the flattened-board BEAM code.

 * Nickle: Run with version 2.77.

-* Matlab*: Run on a different (much slower) machine, because I had access to Matlab there.
+* Matlab*: Run a long time ago on a different (much slower) machine, because I had access to Matlab there.

+* Octave: Run a long time ago with some ancient version.

 ## Replication